chenbobby/cutiepy/cutiepy_website/src/pages/about.md

 ## Who created CutiePy?

-CutiePy was created by me, Bobby Chen!
+CutiePy was created by me, **Bobby Chen**!

 <img
     src="/img/chenbobby.jpg"
     style={{height: "200px", marginLeft: "32px", borderRadius: "100%"}}
     />

-I am a software developer who loves developer tools.
+**I am a software developer who loves building developer tools.**

 I first fell in love with programming in middle school, when I learned to customize gameplay for Minecraft and Garry's Mod.
+Over the years, I have worked as a software engineer at [**Airbnb**](https://airbnb.com/), [**Intel**](https://www.intel.com/), [**DataCamp**](https://www.datacamp.com/), and [**Dagster**](https://dagster.io/).
+My work has involved building internal tools for managing web infrastructure, Kubernetes, and data pipelines.

-I create tools that I want to use myself, and I'm excited for you to try CutiePy.
+**I make tools that I want to use myself, and I'm excited for you to try CutiePy!**

 I created CutiePy for my colleagues, my friends, and the wider Python community.
-CutiePy was originally designed to help manage background jobs in our Django and Flask applications, such as making asynchronous API requests to email providers, etc.
+CutiePy was originally designed to help manage background jobs in our Django and Flask applications, such as making asynchronous API requests to email providers, connecting to Slack/Discord endpoints, and sending webhooks.
 Beyond web applications, CutiePy is also used in research for running ML experiments and queueing long-running Python jobs.

-## What is CutiePy Labs?

-Development of CutiePy is suppported by CutiePy Labs, a limited liability company (LLC).
-The mission of CutiePy Labs is to empower users of CutiePy to build delightful applications.
-CutiePy Labs serves as a legal entity for matters regarding copyright and licensing agreements.

-The official company name is "CutiePy Labs LLC".

 ## How is CutiePy licensed?

+CutiePy is pubicly available in the GitHub repository [`chenbobby/cutiepy`](https://github.com/chenbobby/cutiepy).
+CutiePy is released under OSI-approved licenses.

 CutiePy consists of two components:

-* the `cutiepy` Python library
+* the CutiePy Python library
-* the `cutiepy-cli` application
+* the CutiePy CLI application

-The `cutiepy` Python library is distributed under the Apache License, Version 2.0 (Apache-2.0).
-[Learn more about Apache-2.0](https://opensource.org/licenses/Apache-2.0)
+The **CutiePy Python library** is released under the **Apache License 2.0** (Apache-2.0).
+[Read more about Apache-2.0](https://opensource.org/licenses/Apache-2.0)

-The `cutiepy-cli` application is distributed under the GNU Affero General Public License version 3 (AGPL-3.0).
-[Learn more about AGPL-3.0](https://opensource.org/licenses/AGPL-3.0)
+The **CutiePy CLI application** is released under the **GNU Affero General Public License v3.0** (AGPL-3.0).
+[Read more about AGPL-3.0](https://opensource.org/licenses/AGPL-3.0)

+Also, the source code for this website, [cutiepy.org](https://cutiepy.org), is released under the Apache License 2.0 (Apache-2.0).
+[Read more about Apache-2.0](https://opensource.org/licenses/Apache-2.0)